bifurcation/fourq/spec/draft-barnes-cfrg-4q.md

 ### Point Multiplication

 We now describe the full algorithm for computing point multiplication.
 On inputs m and P, the algorithm first computes the precomputed table T with 8 points (see "Table Precomputation") and then carries out the scalar decomposition and scalar recoding to produce the two arrays m[0]..m[64] and d[0]..d[64\] (see "Scalar Decomposition and Recoding").

 Define s[i] to be 1 if m[i] is -1 and -1 if m[i] is 0.
+Then the
-Then the multiplication is completed by the following pseudocode:
+multiplication is completed by the following pseudocode:

 ~~~~~

-Q = s[64]*T[d[64]] in R4
+Q = s[64]*T[d[64]]
+Convert Q to R4
 for i=63 to 0 do:
     Q = DBL(Q)
     Q = ADD(Q, s[i]*T[di])
+    Convert Q to R4
 return Q

 ~~~~~